ethereum/ethereum-org-website/src/content/eth2/shard-chains/index.md

-    "Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.", "Shard chains spread the network's load across 64 new chains.", "They make it easier to run a node by keeping hardware requirements low.", 'This upgrade is planned to follow the merge of mainnet with the Beacon Chain.', ]
+    "Sharding is a multi-phase upgrade to improve Ethereum’s scalability and capacity.", "Shard chains spread the network's load across 64 new chains.", "They make it easier to run a node by keeping hardware requirements low.", 'This upgrade is planned to follow the merge of Mainnet with the Beacon Chain.', ]
 ---